 This will open a new window where you can see all the information about your Mac.
 To save a copy of this system Profiler, just go to the File Menu, and select “Save...”, and Save the file to the folder where you place all the files needed.
 Make sure it has the .spx extension, do not send a Text file.

 2. System Logs

 Start the application "Terminal" (found in the folder "/Applications/Utilities/").
-This window will show up:
+Then type in the Terminal window something like this:

 Note that you will have to modify the start date to include the day you had issues, so modify what follows "start", it is written in the format year-month-day.
 Once you have set the day, hit carriage return.
 Terminal will ask for an admin password.
 When it completes successfully, it should show you this message:

 Archive successfully written to /Users/admin/Documents/logcoll.logarchive